kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 This is detailed in the &#39;instance identity and discovery&#39; section below.

-For this phase of implementation, it is proposed that the statefulset need not guarantee the order of creation of the pod instances across federation (_we believe more discussion will follow this statement_).
+For this phase of implementation, it is proposed that the statefulset need not guarantee the order of creation of the pod instances across federation.

 ### Replica distribution (across federated clusters)